Updated: December 11, 2024

 Best Portuguese Cities for Americans Moving to Portugal to Live

-Like most other Western European countries, Portuguese cities are small compared to the US cities.
-Cities such as Lisbon, Porto, and Braga have a lot of influence throughout Western Europe in economics, trade, and tourism.
+Like most other Western European countries, Portuguese cities are small compared to US cities.
+Cities such as Lisbon, Porto, and, increasingly, Braga have a lot of influence throughout Western Europe in economics, trade, and tourism.
 The biggest city in Portugal is Lisbon, the capital city, which has a unique and bustling lifestyle.
 If you want to move away from the city when living in Portugal, you can enjoy an idyllic lifestyle on the coast of the Algarve region.

 Wherever you are staying in Portugal, the cost of living is affordable compared to the US, although Lisbon does have its own price range.
 Most of the cities have fascinating architecture and a strong connection to the history of Portugal.